Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Numerical analysis and results

-Here we stress again that the theoretical definition of $q^2$, i.e.~the dilepton mass squared of the leptons originating from the virtual photon, can only be determined experimentally for the case $\ell\neq\ell'$.
-Therefore the measurement of the integrated branching ratio in the $q^2$ bin we advocate can only be performed for this case.
-As mentioned in Sec.~\ref{sec:intro}, so far the only limit on $B\to \ell\ell\ell'\nu$ decays available is from the LHCb experiment for the case $\ell=\ell'=\mu$, where with 4.7 fb$^{-1}$ they obtain an upper limit on the branching ratio of $1.6\times 10^{-8}$ at 95\% C.L., in the region where the lowest of the two $\mu^+\mu^-$ mass combinations is below 0.98 GeV.
+Here we stress again that experimentally, $q^2$ can only be defined uniquely for the case $\ell\neq\ell'$.
+Therefore the measurement of the integrated branching ratio in the $q^2$ bin we advocate can more easily be defined for this case.\footnote{In Ref.~\cite{Beneke:2021rjf}, it was shown that by making certain kinematic cuts it should be possible to theoretically interpret measurements of the case $\ell=\ell'$.} As mentioned in Sec.~\ref{sec:intro}, so far the only limit on $B\to \ell\ell\ell'\nu$ decays available is from the LHCb experiment for the case $\ell=\ell'=\mu$, where with 4.7 fb$^{-1}$ they obtain an upper limit on the branching ratio of $1.6\times 10^{-8}$ at 95\% C.L., in the region where the lowest of the two $\mu^+\mu^-$ mass combinations is below 0.98 GeV.
 As our formalism is only valid for low $q^2$, we cannot compare our results to this prediction.
-The sensitivity of LHCb for the case $\ell\neq\ell'$ has not yet been studied, but given the existing limit for $\ell=\ell^\prime=\mu$, and taking a conservative guess that the yield would diminish by a factor of 3-4, the prospects for this channel with the the 50 ab$^{-1}$ expected by the end of Upgrade I, let alone the 300 ab$^{-1}$ at the end of Upgrade II, look very promising.
+The sensitivity of LHCb for the case $\ell\neq\ell'$ has not yet been made public, but given the existing limit for $\ell=\ell^\prime=\mu$, and taking a conservative guess that the yield would diminish by a factor 3-4, the prospects for this channel with the 50 ab$^{-1}$ expected with the full Upgrade I data set, let alone the 300 ab$^{-1}$ at the end of Upgrade II, look very promising.
 For Belle II, the measurement of $B\to\gamma\ell\nu$ would probably provide a more precise measurement of $\lambda_B$, given the branching ratio is $\mathcal{O}(10)$ times larger~\cite{Kou:2018nap}.
-With the full Belle II dataset of 50 ab$^{-1}$ expected by 2025 from Belle II, a factor $\mathcal{O}(10)$ reduction in the statistical uncertainty should be possible, more details can be found in Ref.~\cite{Kou:2018nap}.
-However, a measurement of the partial branching fraction for $B\to ee\mu\nu$ and $B\to \mu\mu e\nu$, in the low $q^2$ bins $[0.0025,1]$ and $[0.1,1]$ GeV$^2$ respectively, could provide additional interesting information.
+With the full Belle II data set of 50 ab$^{-1}$, a factor $\mathcal{O}(10)$ reduction in the statistical uncertainty should be possible, more details can be found in Ref.~\cite{Kou:2018nap}.
+However, a measurement of the partial branching fraction for $B\to ee\mu\nu$ and $B\to \mu\mu e\nu$, in the low $q^2$ bin $[0.01,0.96]$ GeV$^2$ and $[4 m_\mu^2,0.96$ GeV$^2$] respectively, could provide additional interesting information.